|

 There is no credible information to connect Saddam Hussein to

-9/11.
+9/11, at least up to this point.
 The twin towers fell because a world-wide terrorist group, Al Qaeda,

 our own planes into missiles, one of which would likely have slammed into the

-attacks we have witnessed around the globe are the violent and desperate efforts
+attacks we have witnessed around the globe, are the violent and desperate efforts

 by extremists to stop the daily encroachment of western values upon their